 Cyanide, gunshots and bloody bludgeoning

-On a cold snowy night on 30 December, 1916, Rasputin was invited by Prince Felix to meet his beautiful wife Irini at the Yusupov’s palace.
+According to Prince Felix Yusupov on a cold snowy night on 30 December, 1916, he invited Rasputin to meet his beautiful wife Irini at the Yusupov’s palace.
 It was an invitation the lecherous monk couldn’t refuse as he was picked up by car and taken to the prince’s stately home.
 Once there Rasputin was led to a basement dining room which had been staged to make it appear as if people had been enjoying a late dinner.

 The doctor who supplied the cyanide fainted in terror at the thought of being killed by an incandescent Rasputin.